Mugshot

 How do we overcome this?

-If we assume that the Job Spec has been agreed by all parties involved in the search and that the skills and experience have been agreed, the next step which is often and wrongly missed out, is for the Interested parties to profile the ideal candidate.
+If we assume that the job spec has been agreed by all parties involved in the search and that the skills and experience have been agreed, the next step which is often and wrongly missed out, is for the interested parties to profile the ideal candidate.

-Now with their differing profiles to hand (assuming there are differences which invariably there are) informed conversations can be held between the 3 parties before, during and after the process to ensure good candidates are not rejected for the wrong reasons.
-If the CEO in our example goes into the process understanding that their preference is for someone far more bullish and "in your face" than the Ops Director and Sales Director who want more of a logical analytical type person and understands their rationale for this approach, given they will be the day to day contacts of the successful Business Development Manager, the CEO will hopefully be inclined, unless they are a tyrant and absolute autocrat, to bow to their knowledge and bear these key factors in mind when interviewing this person.
+If the CEO in our example goes into the process understanding that their preference is for someone more bullish and "in your face" than the Ops Director and Sales Director who want more of a logical analytical type person and understands their rationale for this approach, given they will be the day to day contacts of the successful Business Development Manager, the CEO will hopefully be inclined, unless they are a tyrant and absolute autocrat, to bow to their knowledge and bear these key factors in mind when interviewing this person.
 He will also be prepared for this in advance rather than simply being told the Candidate is perfect and then not meeting his expectations of the ideal person.

 Without this profiling, there is often a real risk of 'Interview Inertia' impacting your organisational objectives and goals.